tytydraco/yessleep/out/I_keep_finding_duplicates_of_things_in_my_apartment_.md

 And that’s just about what did it for me.

 I bursted into action, bolting towards the door and nearly ripping it off of its hinges as I threw myself into the hallway of our dingy apartment building.
-I raced down the hallway, pushing through the emergency exit doors and spitting through the streets of D.C. narrowly avoiding getting hit by a strew of cars on my way out.
+I raced down the hallway, pushing through the emergency exit doors and sprinting through the streets of D.C. narrowly avoiding getting hit by a slew of cars on my way out.

 Yet, the entire time I could still hear them, the footsteps behind me.
 I didn’t bother turning around.
 I ran for what felt like miles before finally slowing to a halt near a dimly lit dive bar on the wrong side of town.
 I ended up walking in for a drink because, Jesus, after that night, wouldn’t you?